MutiatBash/MutiatBash/README.md

 ## 🚀 About Me
 I'm a frontend web developer 👩‍💻 with intermediate knowledge in React JS

-🧠 I'm currently learning Cloud computing
+🧠 I'm currently learning about Web3 and AI

 👯‍♀️ I'm looking to collaborate on web development projects